2026 Definition

 Discovery and scoping.
 You define the work you want to outsource - whether that is inbound customer service, outbound sales, technical support, or back-office processing.
 You share your call volumes, quality expectations, technology stack, and compliance requirements.
 The nearshore provider uses this to build a staffing plan, propose pricing, and define service level agreements (SLAs).

 Agent recruitment and training.
 The provider recruits agents that match your requirements for language, skills, and experience.
-Training typically takes one to two weeks, depending on the complexity of your program.
+Training takes one to two weeks, depending on the complexity of your program.
 Because nearshore agents share your time zone, training sessions can happen live and in real time - no recordings or overnight handoffs needed.

 Go-live and ramp.
 Agents begin handling live work, usually starting at reduced volume and scaling up over the first few weeks.
 Your team and the nearshore team are online at the same hours, which means issues surface fast and get resolved fast.
 This is one of the most underappreciated advantages of nearshore - the speed of the feedback loop during ramp is dramatically faster than with offshore teams working opposite hours.

 Ongoing management.
 Daily or weekly syncs happen during normal business hours.
 Quality reviews, coaching sessions, and performance discussions all happen in real time.
 If you are using a provider in Jamaica or Colombia, you can even visit the operation with a short direct flight - something that is impractical with offshore partners on the other side of the world.
+For a deep dive on tracking the right metrics, see our guide to essential call center KPIs.

 Common Risks of Nearshore Outsourcing (and How to Manage Them)